xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 :param mvtime: reserved, 0
 :param wait: whether to wait for the arm to complete, default is False
 :param timeout: maximum waiting time(unit: second), default is no timeout, only valid if wait is true
+:param radius: move radius, if radius less than 0, will MoveJoint, else MoveArcJoint
+	The blending radius cannot be greater than the track length.

 :return: see the API code documentation for details.
 ```